bmth-arg-wiki/bmth-arg-wiki.github.io/pages/characters/pan.md

 ![img_2.png](../../Resources/pan/pan.png)

 Omen of [Insight 1: Connection](../lore/insight1-connection).
-He is number 0009 in the system.
+Before June 4th 2024, his number was 0009 in the system.
+It is currently 0008.

 ![](../../Resources/connection/raphael-selenes-map.png)